andersondomingues/orca-mpsoc/docs/mpsoc.md

 For testing ORCA MPSoC in the Zedboard, one has to use this design.

+The ORCA Zed design is executed like the previous design.
+Just execute these commands to start the Vivado:

+    $ cd syn/orca-zed/
+    $ ./build.sh

 ## How to Program the FPGA

 TODO: Describe here how to load the FPGA and run a program between the ARM and the Processing Tile.